codevelopnz/SmartSolarDevice/README.md

 Ultimately, I want to make this as compact and robust as possible without going to the extent of get a custom PCB manufactured (yet!), so I've also gone one better than a breadboard (now I have the breadboard based prototype working) and got a [PermaProto HAT from Adafruit](http://www.adafruit.com/products/2310) that sits nicely on top of the Pi and an [extra-long GPIO Stacking Header](https://www.adafruit.com/products/2223) for the proto board just in case I want to mount a display [like this](http://www.adafruit.com/products/1115) one on top.

 ## Basic Prototype Layout
+###Whoops...the below diagram wires up the thermistors incorrectly.
+I'll post an updated image in the next few days.
 ![alt tag](http://www.webconception.co.nz/media/smartsolar/breadboard.png "Early breadboard design")

 Coming soon...photos of the early breadboard prototype, my current prototype and soon the permaproto all soldered up.